 Drive is a not-for-profit foundation.
 A foundation, where we are dedicated to creating the best possible conditions for social, personal and academic growth for children with special needs.

-Drive begins its journey in one the most inspiring places in the world – Billund, the Capital of Children in Denmark.
+Drive begins its journey in one the most inspiring places in the world – Billund, the Capital of Children.
 A place where partnerships and co-creation are the natural way to work with children, play and learning and a place where international research and hands-on practice coincide.

 Our drive is to share our knowledge and methods nationally and internationally so that all children can have access to the best possible education.
 Regardless of where in the world they live and what their background is.
 We want to be a professional flagship school that shares knowledge with professionals and forms meaningful partnerships with other organizations.